oeeell/go-supermarket-api/readme.md

    ```

 ## 📜 Documentation
 API documentation is available in **Postman Collection**.
-Import the collection to test endpoints.
+[Download the Postman Collection](docs/supermarket-api.postman_collection.json) and import the collection to test endpoints.

 ## 📌 Deployment
 ### Run with Docker